ravikiransm/Chatbot/README.md

 # Code

-### The core seq2seq model functions are all insude model_utils.py.
+### The core seq2seq model functions are all inside model_utils.py.

 ### Data preprocessing and NLP functions are inside cornell_data_utils.py.